vpsfreecz/vpsadmin/README.md

 ## Installation
 Copy the plugin to directory `plugins/` in your API installation directory.
-During the database setup, you can choose to transfer user payment settings from vpsAdmin 1 by setting environment variable `FROM_VPSADMIN1`.
+During the database setup, you can choose to transfer help boxes from vpsAdmin 1 by setting environment variable `FROM_VPSADMIN1`.

 ### Migration from vpsAdmin core